GabiTulba/TJCTF2018-Write-ups/Speedy Security/Speedy Security.md

 <br>

 ## My opinion:
-The idea of this problem was pretty easy, perform a timing attack.
+The idea of this problem was pretty simple, perform a timing attack on a password checker.
 Easier said than done if you ask me.
 <br><br>

 ## The challenge: